The1keyy/The1keyy/README.md

 # Hi there, I'm Keyshawn! 👋

-Hey, welcome to my GitHub profile!
-I'm a Software Engineer with admiration for technology.
-I code to simply find ways to make the world a better place or just make life easier for myself and others.
-Here’s a bit about me:
+I’m a tech professional driven to use my skills to create positive change and help society move forward.
+Technology is a powerful tool that can solve problems, improve lives, and create opportunities, and I want to be part of that movement.
+From improving mental health resources to simplifying budgeting and enhancing learning, I believe tech can make the world a better place.

 ## 🚀 About Me